Allisonwonderlax13/https-github.com-obsproject-obs-studio./Game-Capture-Guide.md

 ***
 # How to Set Up Game Capture

-**Note**: these instructions are currently for Windows only. macOS users should use Display Capture for the best performance.
+**Note**: Game Capture is only available as a source on Windows. macOS users should use Display Capture for the best performance instead.

 In your Sources Box, select the + and choose Game Capture, it will bring up the window below